yeasy/learning_pickleball/18_key_tips_en.md

 * For the battle in front of the net, use the forehand more for attack, and use the backhand more for defense.
 * Adjust the rhythm of your breathing, and hit the ball when you exhale, which makes the ball more stable.
 * The offense should be aggressive, more hard shots and deep shots should be played; the defense should be gentle, and more soft shots and short shots should be played.
+* The best footwork is to move least.
+The less to move, the more stable to hit.